Data visualization methods such as graphs and charts can be a great tool to help make data more accessible and tell the stories hidden in numbers.

 The scatterplot

-function plot will display a scatter diagram based on x and y arguments which can be used to look for correlations between x and y columns.
+function plot will display a scatter diagram based on x

 scatterplot()